Can You Handle Betty Gilpin’s Bloody, Controversial New Movie 'The Hunt'?

 Advertisement

-The film is in theaters as of March 13, which means audiences can see if the claims surrounding it are true.
+The film is out now which means audiences can see if the claims surrounding it are true.
 Is The Hunt really meant to stoke racist divides?
 Is it actually about liberals heartlessly hunting conservatives?
 Is it truly meant to be a bloody excuse to bash one side of our relentless political divergence?
 Not exactly.
 Let’s just get into it.

 What Is The Hunt About?